little

 To truly embed the sign for “bit” into your British Sign Language repertoire, consistent, varied practice is key.
 Start by using a mirror to observe your own handshape and movement; watch your dominant hand as you perform the gentle flick, ensuring your ‘G’ handshape is precise and the motion isn’t too large.
 Integrate the sign into your daily internal monologue: whenever you think “just a bit,” physically sign it, even if no one else is watching.
 Filming yourself signing “bit” in different contexts can be incredibly revealing; you’ll spot any inconsistencies and observe how your facial expression naturally accompanies the hand movement.
 Most importantly, seek out opportunities to use the sign with a Deaf conversation partner; real-life interaction provides invaluable feedback and builds confidence.
 Don’t rush; revisit the sign over several days, letting spaced repetition solidify it in your memory.
 You’ll soon find yourself using this versatile sign with ease and naturalness, taking another fantastic step on your BSL journey.

-What Is the BSL Sign for “length”?
+What Is the BSL Sign for “centimetre”?

 Step 1: Handshape